bennyistanto/drought-propagation/README.md

 **Strength Map** This map shows the strength of the correlation between meteorological and hydrological droughts.
 It highlights areas with a strong predictive relationship, indicating regions sensitive to meteorological changes.

-Below some example of the Strength Map from various time scale combinations and lag.
+Below some example of the individual Strength Map from various time scale combinations and lag.

 1. SPI 03 and SSI 03, Lag 1-month